grafana/k6-docs/docs/sources/v0.47.x/javascript-api/k6-experimental/browser/page/on.md

 ---
 title: 'on(event, handler)'
-excerpt: 'Browser module: page.on method'
+description: 'Browser module: page.on method'
 ---

 # on(event, handler)